Republican Sen. Martha McSally Calls CNN Reporter ‘Liberal Hack’ When He Asked About New Impeachment Evidence

 Republican Senator Martha McSally had a biting response for a CNN reporter who asked her about new impeachment evidence, calling him a “liberal hack” in a tense exchange ahead of Donald Trump’s trial.

 The exchange took place as the Senate trial of Donald Trump is set to begin in the coming days.
 House Speaker Nancy Pelosi transmitted two articles of impeachment passed in December to the Senate, where Trump will now face trial and the possibility of being convicted and removed from office.
-Pelosi held off on transmitting the articles for several weeks as Democrats publicly made the case for the Senate trial to include witnesses that had been blocked by the White House in the initial impeachment hearings, and the wait also allowed for new evidence to emerge potentially implicating Trump in a plot to pressure Ukraine to investigate his political rival, Joe Biden.
+Pelosi held off on transmitting the articles for several weeks, as Democrats publicly made the case for the Senate trial to include new witnesses who had been blocked by the White House in the initial impeachment hearings.
+The wait also allowed for new evidence to emerge that potentially implicated Trump in a plot to pressure Ukraine to investigate his political rival, Joe Biden.

-That evidence included newly released text messages and notes from Lev Parnas, an associate of Trump lawyer Rudy Giuliani who worked as a liaison with Ukraine.
-Parnas claimed this week that Trump was in the loop about all the actions to pressure Ukraine, a potential bombshell that would cut through denials from Trump that he pressured Ukraine for strictly political purposes.
+That evidence included newly released text messages and notes from Lev Parnas, an associate of Trump’s personal lawyer, Rudy Giuliani, who worked as a liaison to Ukraine.
+Parnas claimed this week that Trump was in the loop about all the actions taken to pressure Ukraine — a potential bombshell that would cut through the president’s denials that he pressured Ukraine for strictly political purposes.

-But McSally was in no mood to discuss the new evidence on Thursday.
-When approached by CNN reporter Manu Raju and asked about the potential of including new evidence, McSally did not answer directly and instead shot back that Raju was a “liberal hack.”
+When approached by CNN reporter Manu Raju and asked about the potential of including new evidence in the trial, McSally did not answer the question directly.
+Instead, shot back that Raju was a “liberal hack.”
 Video of the short exchange drew viral interest on Twitter.

 Wow.
 Here's @SenMcSallyAZ angrily calling @mkraju "a liberal hack" while refusing to answer questions pic.twitter.com/kNjSg756E1